 Currently, DU Libraries are not accepting donations of books, journals, or other published materials.
-We will revisit our ability to accept donations of materials that are in good physical condition and support the Libraries’ mission and collection development goals in 2022.
+We will revisit our ability to accept donations of materials that are in good physical condition and support the Libraries’ mission and collection development goals as time and staffing levels allow.

 DU Libraries welcomes gifts of books and other cultural heritage materials that complement our collections and support DU's mission to advance scholarly inquiry, cultivate critical and creative thought, and generate knowledge.